 IEEE 802.15.4 Low Rate WPAN is designed for low-cost and low-speed ubiquitous communication between devices and is maintained by the IEEE 802.15 working group, which defined the standard in 2003.
-It describes the physical and the data link layers for wireless protocols like Zigbee, ISA100.11a, WirelessHART, MiWi, Thread and SNAP, which specify the upper layers of the related protocol stack.
-In particular, 6LoWPAN defines a binding for the IPv6 version of the IP over WPANs and is itself used by upper layers like Thread.
-The basic framework conceives a 10m communications range with a transfer rate of 250 kbps.
-There are variations of the physical layer with even lower power requirements with transfer rates of 20, 40 and 100 kbps.
+Typical use cases include home and building automation, healthcare, and utilities.
+It describes the physical and the data link layers for wireless protocols like Zigbee of CSA13 (Connectivity Standards Alliance), ISA100.11a, MiWi, SNAP, Thread, WirelessHART, Wi-SUN and, which specify the upper layers of the related protocol stack.
+In particular, 6LoWPAN defines a binding for the IPv6 version of the IP over WPANs and is itself used by upper layers like Thread 14with support for meshed networks.
+Although the basic framework supports a 10 \sim 100-meter communications range with a transfer rate of >250 kbps, further amendments and mesh networking support with multi-hop operation have increased the coverage.

+There are variations of the physical layer with even lower power requirements with transfer rates of 20-100 kbps.
 Important features include real-time suitability by reservation of guaranteed time slots, collision avoidance through carrier-sense multiple access with collision avoidance CSMA/CA and integrated support for secure communications.
 Devices also include power management functions such as link quality and energy detection.
 The standard does have provisions for supporting time and rate sensitive applications because of its ability to operate in pure CSMA/CA or time division multiple access TDMA modes.
 IEEE 802.15.4 conformant devices may use one of three possible frequency bands for operation (868/915/2450 MHz).

 Later amendments to 802.15.4 include updates for Field Area networking.
 These amendments include 802.15.4g, 802.15.4v, 802.15.4x and 802.15.4e.
 802.15.4g added PHY's including SUN-OQPSK, SUN-FSK and SUN-OFDM with data rates from 10kbps to 800kbps.
-802.15.4x further defined additional capabilities to 2.4 Mbps.
+802.15.4x further defined additional capabilities to 2.4mbps.

-6.2.5 Long range wireless
+6.2.5 LONG RANGE WIRELESS